What is the Best Life Insurance in BC for 2023?

 When speaking about taxes, we always recommend speaking with a tax professional.

+Life insurance premiums in British Columbia are taxed at 2%.
 A death benefit paid to a named beneficiary is not taxable.
 It is considered an inheritance or gift.
 An exception to this rule is if they receive interest earnings on the policy.
 This can happen with some permanent life insurance policies or if they choose to receive the benefits in installments rather than as a single lump sum.

-On the other hand, closing or tapping into your own permanent life insurance policy may be taxable.
+On the other hand, closing or tapping into your permanent life insurance policy may be taxable.
 You should not owe taxes on the portion of the policy’s accumulated cash value made up of your premiums.
 But, the above-basis amount from earned interest is taxable.

 Expert advice